SamisaLamb/markdown-portfolio/_includes/05-emphasis.md

-I have intermediate proficiency in *HTML, CSS* & *Javascript*.
 The **Linked-In Learning** platform has been my gateway into web development.
+I have completed the *Learning Path: Become A Front-End Web Developer*

+# Relevant certificates of completion:
+- Programming Foundations: Fundamentals
+- HTML Essential Training
+- CSS Essential Training 1, 2, & 3
+- Javascript Essential Training
+- User Experience for Web Design
+- UX Foundations: Accessibility
+- Responsive Layout

-I really enjoy the disciplines of mathematics and art.
-Outside of web development, I like to train my body, socialize and brew _artisanal_ coffee.
+Outside of web development I really enjoy the disciplines of **mathematics** and **art**, in addition to **training my body**, **socializing** and brewing **artisanal coffee**.